jerryevalentine/UCB-Project-1/README.md

 # Instructions #
 - Run the final notebook 'Project_1_Group_7_Consolidated.ipynb' to see visualization and statistics.
-- The data for this notebook is Data/car_prices.csv
+- The data for this notebook must be in "Data/car_prices.csv".
 - However, the file in Github is "Data/car_prices.zip."
 The CSV is zipped due to size constraings.
 - The file needs to be unzipped.
 - The notebook must reside in a directory that has the following path and filename: "Data/car_prices.csv"

 # Summary and Findings #
-Our team assumes that the investigation into car sales price is itterative, not a one-shot project.
+- Our team assumes that the investigation into car sales price is itterative, not a one-shot project.
 Therefore, this is a preliminary analysis that will provide some recommendations and next steps.
+- We found that by drilling-down into finer levels of granularity helped increate the explanatory power of our models as measured by the r-value.
+- Most of the granular models did have significantly high r-values.

 ### Goal ###
+- Our team seeks to provide actionable insights regarding car sales price changes over time.
-The goal of the project is to find and present the best models to explain variation in sales price over time.
+- The goal of the project is to find and present the best models to explain variation in sales price over time.
 Specifically, the goal is to find one or more models that have the highest r-value or r squared value.
 For now we only look at models models with two variables.
 A single regression model with multiple independent variables is ideal.
 However, it might be necessary to consider multiple models.
 A good example of what we would like to acheive is the correlation between Manheim Market Report (mmr) and sale price (0.98).
 Manheim (MMR) website: https://site.manheim.com/en/help/mmr.html